fareed-ah/Habits/README.md

 - Follow TDD and write tests using Mockito

 ## Demo
-View the demo video in the main directory of the repo for a demo!!
+View the demo video in the main directory of the repo for a demo!

 <img src="MainScreen.png" width="256" height="456" title="mainScreen">